Dive in to the detail with our support guides.

 What does all this mean for my current/future contract?

-If you already have a written tenancy agreement, your landlord doesn't need to issue a new one.
-Instead, they must provide you with a government-published 'Information Sheet' explaining the changes by 31 May 2026.
-This Information Sheet will be published by the government in March 2026.
+If you have a written tenancy agreement, your landlord doesn't need to issue a new one.
+Instead, they must provide a government-published information sheet (due to be published in March 2026) explaining how the changes impact your tenancy agreement.
+Your landlord must give you this by 31 May 2026 to avoid being fined.

 If you have a verbal tenancy agreement (no written contract), your landlord must provide you with a written summary of the main terms by 31 May 2026.

-If your home is an HMO student let and the landlord wants to use the summer eviction rule (Ground 4A) in future, they get a one-month grace period after 1 May 2026 to give you written notice of this.
+If you live in a student House in Multiple Occupation (HMO) - a shared property with 3 or more unrelated students - and the landlord wants to use the summer eviction rule (Ground 4A) in future, they get a one-month grace period after 1 May 2026 to give you written notice of this.
 To evict you, they can only do so between 1 June and 30 September and will have to give you four months' notice.

 Joint tenancies

-From 1 May, individuals in a joint tenancy will gain the right to bring it to an end if they tell the landlord giving the landlord two months' notice.
-The landlord will then have the option to negotiate with the remaining tenants.
+If you're in a joint tenancy, individual tenants will be able to end the tenancy by giving the landlord two months' notice.
+As this will end the tenancy for all tenants, the landlord will then have the option to negotiate with the remaining tenants.

 Rent in advance